Work & Career

 References available upon request

 If the job application already required you to submit contact information for your contacts, there’s no need to repeat your willingness to share.
 In fact, your “willingness” could seem like a red flag.
 “The notion that you would refuse to produce a reference if requested is a toxic one,” says Nate Masterson, human resources director for Maple Holistics.
 Use that valuable space on your resume to brag about your accomplishments instead.
-For instance, be sure to include this one thing employers really want to see on a resume.
+Here are some more secrets HR won’t tell you about your resume.

 If your experience with Office is limited to Word, the fact that you used the program to create your job application speaks for itself, says Andrew Selepak, PhD, telecommunication professor and director of the social media graduate program at the University of Florida.
 Plus, you might be lying about your skills without realizing it.
 “While most people put Microsoft Office, they don’t actually know how to use the complete Office Suite including how to make a PowerPoint or how to calculate and manipulate data in Excel,” says Dr. Selepak.
-(Find out how many people are lying on their resumes.)
 If you really can use the entire Microsoft Office Suite, though, you should include that if the job posting mentions it, says Mastic.
 Include the keyword in the context of an accomplishment, like how you used Excel to analyze key metrics for your company, she says.

 Own the fact that you’d make a valuable asset to the company.
 “You are not selling a dining room table on Craigslist where you will take the best offer,” says Laura Poisson, president of leadership development and career coaching firm ClearRock.
 The company will likely already have a salary cap in mind but won’t be surprised if you negotiate.
 Don’t sell yourself short by suggesting you’ll take any offer.
-(If you’re worried about getting back into the workforce, learn the best way to explain a resume gap.)
+Find out the 17 soft skills most attractive to employers.

 Strong leadership skills